Skin wrinkles and blemishes

 Certain copper-containing compounds may protect skin.
 This is because copper is an antioxidant.
 Copper peptides may also help repair skin because it helps the skin grow collagen and elastin.
 Copper is harmful when there is too much in the body.
 Follow instructions on the package when using these products.
 Check with your dermatologist if you are not sure which product is right for you.

 This is a medication prescribed to treat precancerous and cancerous skin problems.
 It also seems to improve the appearance of skin damaged by the sun.
-Problems that may be corrected include wrinkles and spots.
+Problems that may be corrected include wrinkles and spots but it is intended to destroy precancerous cells.
 The effects may be similar to those of laser therapy.
+When using fluorouracil, your skin will get very red and inflamed and will be more sensitive to the sun.
+These creams are usually used for 2 to 4 weeks and come in concentrations ranging from 0.5% to 5%.

 Epidermal growth factor (EGF)